taddes/python-crypto/caesar-cipher/caesar_cipher.md

 ## Effectiveness & Problems
 * Keyspace is small, only 26 keys!
 Very weak encryption.
+* Information leaking, due to the cryptosystem revealing information about both the recurrance of numbers/letters and their distribution.
+To remedy this, you'd have to use random numbers via *OTP - One Time Pads*.
 * Repetitive iterations of encryption will not strengthen encryption.
 An encryption of 2 follwed by an encryption of 3 is only an encryption of 5.
 Any additional encrpyptions are simply additive to key.

+### Brute Force
-* Can be easily brute forced
+* Can be easily *brute forced*
     * Use of every possible decryption key to crack a cipher.
-Effective on rather simple encryptions, harder on more complex.
+Effective on rather simple encryptions, harder on more complex ciphertext.
+    * Brute force best when keyspace is small.

+### Frequency Analysis
-* Can be easily broken using frequency analysis (recurrance of common letters, E, A, O, I, T)
+* Can be easily broken using *frequency analysis* (recurrance of common letters, E, A, O, I, T)
+    * Analyze the frequency distribution of letters in the ciphertext.
+    * key = value of ciphertext's most frequent letter (E).
+    * Shifting the key alters the letters, but not the distribution/recurrance of letters.
     * Augustine Kerckhoff (19th-C cryptographer): *"A cipher should be secure even if everyone knows how the cipher works."*

+1. Calculate the relative frequency distribution of ciphertext letters.
+2. Get the most frequent letter in the ciphertext (or second, because the most frequent may be whitespace).
+3. Intuit key from distribution.